 - Hybrid ARMs may be prone to refinancing toward the end of their fixed-rate period. - Convertible ARMs may be converted to fixed-rate mortgages, which will be repurchased from the PC Pool shortly before their conversion. - Payment Capped ARMs have weighted average lives that can lengthen if negative amortization occurs and shorten if accelerated amortization occurs. - ARMs tend to have higher default rates than fixed-rate Mortgages. - Biweekly Mortgages have weighted average lives that are shorter than those of otherwise similar monthly payment Mortgages. - Prepayment Penalty Mortgages may tend to prepay differently than Mortgages without prepayment penalties.
 Depending on a variety of factors, including possible waivers of the penalty, the timing of any notification to the borrower of applicable waivers and the interest rate environment, the prepayment behavior of Prepayment Penalty Mortgages is difficult to predict. - Initial Interest Mortgages, which permit borrowers to pay only accrued interest for extended periods without requiring principal amortization, may affect borrower decisions regarding the sale of property or refinancing because the borrower may not have reduced the principal balance of the Mortgage by making unscheduled principal payments.
 Unless the borrower makes unscheduled principal payments during the interest only period, equity accretion for the borrower during that period will result solely from market price appreciation on the related property.
-In addition, when scheduled principal payments on these Mortgages commence, the required monthly payment may increase substantially because scheduled principal payments are calculated to pay off such a Mortgage over its then remaining term. - Jumbo-Conforming Mortgages may tend to prepay differently than other conforming Mortgages because of a number of factors, including their larger relative principal balance (and larger resulting savings in the case of refinancing in a low interest rate environment), the entry of Freddie Mac and Fannie Mae into the secondary market for such Mortgages (which may tend to reduce the prevailing interest rates offered by lenders for extending such Mortgages and to increase funds available for such Mortgages) and the possible geographic concentration of such Mortgages.
+In addition, when scheduled principal payments on these Mortgages commence, the required monthly payment may increase substantially because scheduled principal payments are calculated to pay off such a Mortgage over its then remaining term. - Reduced Servicing Fee Mortgages have a minimum servicing fee level that is below 0.25% per annum of the principal balance of the Mortgages, which is the prevailing minimum servicing fee level for Mortgages we acquire.
+Reduced Servicing Fee Mortgages may experience different prepayment rates than Mortgages to which our prevailing minimum servicing fee level applies and which have similar interest rates or which are included in PC Pools with similar pass-through rates.

-- Reduced Servicing Fee Mortgages have a minimum servicing fee level that is below 0.25% per annum of the principal balance of the Mortgages, which is the prevailing minimum servicing fee level for Mortgages we acquire.
-Reduced Servicing Fee Mortgages may experience different prepayment rates than Mortgages to which our prevailing minimum servicing fee level applies and which have similar interest rates or which are included in PC Pools with similar pass-through rates. - FHA/VA Mortgages may exhibit different prepayment behavior than Conventional Mortgages because they are underwritten using different criteria and are usually Assumable Mortgages.
+• FHA/VA Mortgages may exhibit different prepayment behavior than Conventional Mortgages because they are underwritten using different criteria and are usually Assumable Mortgages.